exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 ### Calling Functions

 Functions are [_called_][calls] or invoked using their name followed by `()`.
-The number of arguments passed in the parentheses must match the number of parameters in the original function definition..
+The number of arguments passed in the parentheses must match the number of parameters in the original function definition.

 ```python
 >>> def number_to_the_power_of(number_one, number_two):